Instead Of Patch Perfect, We Like Scotts PatchMaster Tall Fescue Seed Mix

 Summary: More new grass growth is happening fast at this point.
 We've been pleasantly surprised by the Scott's PatchMaster grass seed mix.

-Here are photos at 10 days:
+Photos at 10 days:

 grass-growth-at-10-days.jpg 10-days-after-scotts-grass-repair.jpg

 Summary: You can see the grass is starting to pop through pretty thickly now, and the patches of the recycled paper are starting to diminish.
-In effect, the paper parts just sink to dirt level -- in between the blades of grass.
-That is, as long as you've watered the area enough and none of the paper parts have actually turned hard.
-If you have "hardened" sections of the seed & paper mix lying around (we had a few), then it will just take longer for the blades of grass to grow strong enough underneath those areas to grow through the hardened paper.
-Eventually, the paper parts will be pushed to the side by as the blades strengthen and it will actually disentigrate in time.
+In effect, the paper parts just sink to dirt level — in between the blades of grass.
+That is, as long as you’ve watered the area enough and none of the paper parts have actually turned hard.
+If you have “hardened” sections of the seed & paper mix lying around (we had a few), then it will just take longer for the blades of grass to grow strong enough underneath those areas to grow through the hardened paper.
+Eventually, the paper parts will be pushed to the side by as the blades strengthen and it will actually disintegrate in time.

-Now, here are photos at 12 days:
+Photos at 12 days:

 grass-growth-at-12-days.jpg patio-view-of-new-grass-growth.jpg backyard-grass-growth-12-days.jpg